 Reduction of project costs and at least avoiding significant cost overrun is one of the high priority tasks for a project manager.
-However, it usually becomes challenging due to a great number of factors: underestimation of project costs, uncontrolled changes, poor resource allocation, etc. In addition, managing any project is accompanied by uncertainty that can add to cost overrun.
+However, it usually becomes challenging due to a great number of factors: underestimation of project costs, uncontrolled changes, poor resource allocation, etc. In addition, managing any project is accompanied with uncertainty that can add to cost overrun.
 So, what should project managers know to keep control of project budget and reduce project costs?

 Causes for Cost Overrun